 Stay In Oxford City Centre If You want to stay at the heart of Oxford’s city center; Taking in the history of the city is your priority; You want to see as much of the iconic Oxford University as you can; Shopping is a highlight of your trip.

-Best places to stay in Oxford City Centre:
+Best places to stay in Oxford City Centre for first-timers:

 mid-range ($$): Courtyard by Marriott Oxford City Centre This 4-star hotel provides air-conditioned rooms, a restaurant, free WiFi, and a bar.
 You can easily find tourist attractions nearby such as the University of Oxford, Ashmolean Museum of Art and Archaeology and Blackfriars Hall, Taylor Institution Library, St Cross College, and Campion Hall.